IDT G15 Collaborative Teaching Practices

 Core Course Performance Objectives (CCPOs)

-1. Synthesize data and feedback from multiple sources to enhance teaching strategies.
+1. Synthesize data and feedback from multiple sources to build collaborative teaching practices and engage learners.
+(CCC 1, 5; PGC 1)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.